kruulik/api-parallax-coding-challenge/README.md

 This demo uses only HTML, CSS and plain Javascript with no external resources (besides Webpack).

-View the code in /src or see it live here: []
+View the code in /src or see it live here: [link]: https://kruulik.github.io/api-parallax-coding-challenge/